 - Show bets on longshots pay the most.

 - Show bets on favorites or “odds on” horses pay the least.

 Tom Durkin, 2011 Belmont Stakes for Ruler on Ice

 Belmont Stakes Betting Tips

 - Deposit early Belmont Stakes week.
-Consider using Bitcoin or other cryptocurrencies.
-You’ll avoid last minute credit card processing glitches.
+Deposit early, you’ll avoid last minute credit card processing glitches.

 - Monitor Belmont Stakes Betting odds.
 Visit your online race book’s odds page regularly.
 Odds will change up until post time.

 - Shop Belmont betting odds at multiple sportsbooks.

 - Novice bettors stick to simple +EV horse bets.
 Research and bet longshots carefully.
 Leave trifectas and superfectas to expert handicappers.